 Allens has one of the largest and most dynamic groups of banking specialists in the region.
 We are one of the few firms to feature on every major legal panel in the Australian finance market and we advise some of the world's leading financial institutions, corporates and governments across the Asian region.

 We are a leading transactional banking and finance practice with high-end speciality in project finance, acquisition and leveraged finance, securitisation and debt capital markets, asset finance and corporate and property finance.
-The firm was ranked in the highest tier of Chambers Global Guide to the World's Leading Lawyers for 2011 in all areas of finance covered and in 2011 Allens topped the highly regarded Thomson Reuters Syndicated Loans Legal Adviser table for Asia Pacific & Japan, advising lenders and borrowers on more than $45 billion worth of loans.
+The firm was ranked in the highest tier of Chambers Global Guide to the World's Leading Lawyers for 2014 in all areas of finance covered and in 2014 Allens topped the highly regarded Bloomberg Syndicated Loans Legal Adviser table for Asia Pacific (excluding Japan), advising lenders and borrowers on more than $58 billion worth of loans.

 Already the leading banking and finance firm in Australia, our push into Asia continues to strengthen on the back of a number of recent transactions in the region.
 We are able to service the banks, their clients and our own corporate clients, in multi-jurisdictional transactions and with multi-level funding arrangements.